Needlesslord/PHYSICS2-Pinball/README.md

 	GitHub: tomascarreras1000

-	Tomás has been in charge of flippers, kicker, chains, background, Base Code
+	Tomás has been in charge of flippers, kicker, chains, background, Base Code, ball, sensors

 **Programmer and Management:** Núria Lamonja

 	GitHub:	 needlesslord

-	Núria has been in charge of flippers, kicker, chains, UI and Fonts, p2Animation, Base Code, README.md
+	Núria has been in charge of flippers, kicker, chains, UI and Fonts, p2Animation, Base Code, README.md, sensors and combos

 **Programmer:** Dani Ruiz